Machine Learning Researcher

 Large Language Models can be Strong Self-Detoxifiers

-Examines how language models can reduce toxic behavior through their own generation and control mechanisms.
+How language models can reduce toxic behavior via their own generation and control mechanisms — no external classifier required.

-Studies memory control mechanisms for large language models, with implications for persistent and agentic systems.
+Memory control mechanisms for LLMs, with implications for persistent and agentic systems that need editable, attributable knowledge.

-Analyzes how models generalize under robustness constraints, connecting theory and empirical behavior.
+How models generalize under robustness constraints, connecting formal language theory and the empirical behavior of neural learners.

 Get in touch